ergo-services/ergo/docs/actors/pool.md

 `AddWorkers` spawns new workers with the same factory and options used during initialization.
 They're added to the FIFO queue and immediately available for work.

 `RemoveWorkers` takes workers from the queue and sends them `gen.TerminateReasonNormal` via `SendExit`.
-The workers terminate gracefully, finishing any in-progress work before shutting down.
+That exit goes to the **Urgent** queue, and every run loop drains Urgent before System before Main, so a removed worker stops at its next dispatch: the message it is handling now finishes, and everything already queued behind it in Main does not. `SetTrapExit` does not soften this either - the trap only applies to an exit from the worker's parent, and here the parent is the pool that sent it.

+If in-flight work must not be lost, drain before removing: stop feeding the pool, wait for the workers' mailboxes to empty, then call `RemoveWorkers`.

 Both methods return the new pool size after the operation.
 They fail if called from outside Running state.

 ## Worker Restarts

-Workers are linked to the pool with `LinkParent: true`.
-When a worker crashes, the pool receives an exit signal.
-The `forward` mechanism detects this (`ErrProcessUnknown` / `ErrProcessTerminated`), spawns a replacement with the same factory and arguments, and forwards the message to the new worker.
+Workers are spawned with `LinkParent: true`, which links them to the pool and not the pool to them - a crashing worker sends the pool no signal at all.
+Detection happens in the `forward` path instead: the pool pops a worker, forwards, and if the answer is `ErrProcessUnknown` or `ErrProcessTerminated` it spawns a replacement with the same factory and arguments and forwards the message to the new worker.

 This is automatic restart, not supervision.
-The pool doesn't track worker history or apply restart strategies.
-It just replaces dead workers immediately when detected during forwarding.
+The pool doesn't track worker history or apply restart strategies, and it does not learn of a death until it next tries to use that worker - a pool sitting idle keeps a dead PID in its queue until the next message.
 If you need sophisticated restart strategies, use a Supervisor to manage the pool and its workers.

 ## Pool Statistics